Fire Hazard Reduction Program

 In accordance with the City of Ventura's Fire Code within Appendix Q, all City of Ventura property owners whose properties are identified as high risk, are required to perform fire hazard reduction clearance by May 18, 2021.
 Please notify the assessor’s office of any address change.

-The goal of the Ventura City Fire Department's Fire Hazard Reduction Program, commonly referred to as "FHRP," is to protect life and property by removing flammable brush, reducing vegetation density, and creating adequate defensible spacing.
-This reduction increases firefighter and public safety, as we all improves the ability to protect your property in the event of a fire.
+The goal of the Ventura Fire Department's Fire Hazard Reduction Program, commonly referred to as "FHRP," is to protect life and property by removing flammable brush, reducing vegetation density, and creating adequate defensible spacing.
+This reduction increases firefighter and public safety and improves the ability to protect your property in the event of a fire.

 This year the Fire Prevention staff will be using modified methods to perform inspections and communicate with our community.
 If abatement has been completed no further action will be necessary.
 If we find a fire hazard the property owner will be notified.